-This April, I’ll be speaking at TEDxGeneva!
-The theme for the event is freedom in the digital age.
-And, where my talk is concerned, it’s about how we define freedom for artists.
-For a taste of what I’ll be talking about, visit this section of my blog which is all about the problems associated with copyright.
+Recently, I spoke at TEDxGeneva.
+The theme for the event was freedom in the digital age, and, where my talk was concerned, it was about how we define freedom for artists.
+The video won’t be available for a while, but, for a taste of the sorts of things I talked about, visit this section of my blog!

 Oregon Public Broadcasting’s Oregon Art Beat has been featuring regional art for fifteen years now, and, to celebrate, OPB and its artists are putting on a show.
 To see the 2010 segment which talks about my work, go here, and please come enjoy the festivities this spring!

 Party: 17 May from 2 to 9 PM

 Hours: Thursday through Sunday, 12 to 6 PM

 Mark Woolley Gallery

 Peoples Art of Portland